red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 1. Compile
 2. Deploy the contract (for this test a constructor without params): we need a real EVM run of the constructor to record its SSTOREs, and the address to read code/storage afterward.
 3. Trace the deployment transaction: we need structLogs with SSTORE steps.
 Enabling stack/storage gives us enough context to identify slot keys robustly.
 We need to take track of context changes in EVM that implies contract owner changes.
 We need to emulate EVM behaviour.
 4. Collect the written slots: We check the entire trace to detect "SSTORE" op-code.
 If a SSTORE is detected process will store SLOT modified.
 It is essential to ensure we assign each SSTORE operation to the correct contract.
-If a transaction executes "CALL", "CREATE" or "CREATE2" opcodes, this changes the contract where the write opertion is executed.
+If a transaction executes "CALL", "CREATE" or "CREATE2" opcodes, this changes the contract where the write operation is executed.
 DELEGATECALL will not change contract.

 5. Read final values from chain state: guarantees we record the post-constructor state